 Our mission is to provide a new basis for sustainability science, to push the boundaries of traditional sustainability research and find solutions to the challenges of diminishing resources and a changing climate.

-We operate across all 3 Colleges of Cardiff University and work with a broad range of organisations.
-Bringing together over 100 researchers, we are developing place-based responses and solutions to issues including climate change and resources depletion – this is being done on the specific requirements of individual places.
+We operate across all three Colleges of Cardiff University and work with a broad range of organisations.
+Bringing together over 100 researchers, we develop place-based responses and solutions to issues including climate change and resources depletion – this is being done on the specific requirements of individual places.
 Research within Sustainable Places focuses on the complex and dynamic interrelations between ecosystems, society and economy at different spatial scales.

-Since the Sustainable Places Research Institute began in 2010, we have been developing a distinctive and unique research profile, which is now recognised locally and globally.
-Having been conducting research for 4 years, we have reviewed our progress, and have renewed and refocused research areas to be developed for phase 2 of Sustainable Places.
+Since the Sustainable Places Research Institute began in 2010, we have developed a distinctive and unique research profile, now recognised locally and globally.
+Having been conducting research for four years, we have reviewed our progress, and renewed and refocused research areas to be developed for phase 2 of Sustainable Places.

-Phase 2 of the Sustainable Places Research Institute will continue to engage in theoretically led, integrated and place-based research practice.
-By engaging across a number of academic disciplines and sectorally-based resource sectors and institutions, Phase 2 aims to act as an integrating hub for examining the interdependencies and trade-offs between key resource sectors, such as energy, food, water, and waste, while combining Place-based community, business and governance interests to derive solutions that can progress sustainable transitions.
+Phase 2 of the Sustainable Places Research Institute continues to engage in theoretically led, integrated and place-based research practice.
+By engaging across a number of academic disciplines and sectorally-based resource sectors and institutions, Phase 2 is acting as an integrating hub for examining the interdependencies and trade-offs between key resource sectors, such as energy, food, water, and waste, while combining Place-based community, business and governance interests to derive solutions that can progress sustainable transitions.

-5 new research areas have been strategically targeted to take advantage of major external funding opportunities, with the aim of ensuring that the research can become financially self-sustaining in the future.
-More emphasis is now being placed upon the Institute's hub activities and encouraging collaboration between schools, departments, universities throughout Wales, the UK and internationally along with local, national and international organisations.
-We aim to conduct core research activity that overlaps other work themes, especially in areas where original interconnections have been highly productive.
-We also aim to provide incentives and opportunities for experimental, risk- taking research activities through pilot projects and selective secondments of academic staff.
+Five new research areas are strategically targeted to take advantage of major external funding opportunities, with the aim of ensuring that the research can become financially self-sustaining in the future.
+Emphasis is now being placed upon the Institute's hub activities and encouraging collaboration between schools, departments, universities throughout Wales, the UK and internationally along with local, national and international organisations.
+We conduct core research activity that overlaps other work themes, especially in areas where original interconnections have been highly productive.
+We also provide incentives and opportunities for experimental, risk- taking research activities through pilot projects and selective secondments of academic staff.